alxpereira/topmodel/packages/core/README.md

 TopModel includes the following options by default:

+### Database relation
+#### Note: by default topmodel core will attribute a table name related to your model name, for example model `User` will become  `user` table in SQL or collection in Mongo.

 ### `options.db`
 You can connect a Plugin to allow your model to interact with a distant database.
 Our first plugin is [Mongo](/packages/mongo/README.md)